akhmadgibran/toko-jamu-mbakpiah-public/README.md

 <br>
 <br>

-<p align="center"  >This project is finished but there are still many room for development</p>
+<p align="center"  >This project is finished for exam submission but there are still many room for development</p>